J4ckLiu/CADA/README.md

+# C-Adapter: Adapting Deep Classifiers for Efficient Conformal Prediction Sets

-# This repository contains the official implementation of "C-Adapter: Adapting Deep Classifiers for Efficient Conformal Prediction Sets".
+This repository contains the official implementation of "C-Adapter: Adapting Deep Classifiers for Efficient Conformal Prediction Sets".

 ## How to Install